Dmytrivka, Chernihiv Oblast

 Dmytrivka is located at the right bank of the Romen River.

 History

 It was a settlement in the Konotopsky Uyezd of the Chernigov Governorate of the Russian Empire.

 During World War II it was occupied by Axis troops from September 14, 1941, until September 14, 1943.
-In 1943, the German military adminitration operated the Dulag 102 prisoner-of-war camp in the settlement.
+In 1943, the German military administration operated the Dulag 102 prisoner-of-war camp in the settlement.

 Dmytrivka obtained the status of urban-type settlement in 1958.

 In January 1989, the population was 3929.

 Until 18 July 2020, Dmytrivka belonged to Bakhmach Raion.
 The raion was abolished in July 2020 as part of the administrative reform of Ukraine, which reduced the number of raions of Chernihiv Oblast to five.
 The area of Bakhmach Raion was merged into Nizhyn Raion.

 Until 26 January 2024, Dmytrivka was designated urban-type settlement.
 On this day, a new law entered into force which abolished this status, and Dmytrivka became a rural settlement.